PicksPeng/pickspeng.github.io/_pages/cv.md

 Selected Honors and Awards
 ======
+* Unitary Fund Microgrant, 2023.

+* University of Maryland Invention of the Year, *Finalist*, 2023.

 * ACM Student Research Competition of POPL, *Second Place* of Graduate Category, 2021.

 * Yao Award, *Bronze medel*, 2018.